Projects

 OXO2

 Sustainable Acoustics were instructed by OXO2 to advise on matters of noise control from the venue known as OXO, which is located on the second floor of the OXO Tower, London.
-The OXO2 venue has residential space on the floor above, and there has been a history of the building offering poor sound insulation between floors.

 Millbank Tower, London

-Sustainable Acoustics was been instructed to investigate the acoustic sound insulation between Floors 29 and 30 of Millbank Tower, as well as the capacity of the music system on Floor 29 to be able to reproduce a sound field that will not be intrusive to the commercial operation on the 30th floor.
+Sustainable Acoustics was instructed to investigate the acoustic sound insulation between Floors 29 and 30 of Millbank Tower, as well as the capacity of the music system on Floor 29 to be able to reproduce a sound field that will not be intrusive to the commercial operation on the 30th floor.